hridita11/GNCI-Hackathon/README.md

 <div align="center">

 **The claim already has a head start.**
 **You have 30 minutes to close the gap.**

-⏱️ The clock starts the second you open the file.
+⏱️ The clock starts the second you begin the incident.

+**Reach 100% first, or finish the 30 minutes with Awareness ahead.**

 </div>